FahroziFahrozi/indoelectdata/Project-Descriptions.md

 Functions in the package can be used to pull the most recent election and Census data, and future changes.

-In this project I will use for Indonesia election case.
+In this project I will use Indonesia election data.
 I will use the election data from the 2014 Legilsative election and Presidential Election, including census data from the Indonesian Statistics office.